flutter/website/src/content/app-architecture/cookbook/sql.md

 The domain layer of this example application contains the ToDo item data model.

 Items are presented by an immutable data class.
 In this case, the application uses the freezed package to generate the code.

-The class has two properties, an id represented by an `int`, and a task description, represented by a String.
+The class has two properties, an id represented by an `int`, and a task description, represented by a `String`.

 <?code-excerpt "lib/business/model/todo.dart (Todo)"?>
 ```dart